 \subsection{Social Network Environment}

-In this study, our focus was directed toward two specific focal points, namely gender discrimination and nuclear energy.
-These particular subjects were chosen owing to their highly controversial nature, which yielded an extensive corpus of data.
-More specifically, our investigation regarding nuclear energy centered on examining the prevailing attitudes of the general public toward the choice between supporting nuclear energy sources or relying on fossil fuels.
-As for gender discrimination, our objective was to delve into the emotional experiences of individuals and populations, particularly those elicited by incidents of gender-based discrimination, such as feelings of anger.
-The availability of such copious amounts of data facilitated the extraction of a substantial portion of the authentic network, thereby enabling us to gain a macroscopic perspective that closely approximates reality.
-To conduct this analysis, we collect the real data with users, social connections, and textual posts in social media, as detailed in Table \ref{tab:stat_craw}.
-This dataset provided us with the necessary resources to delve deep into the dynamics of these contentious subjects and gain valuable insights into their impact on social networks.
+In this study, our focus is directed toward two specific focal points, namely gender discrimination and nuclear energy.
+These particular subjects are chosen owing to their highly controversial nature, which yielded an extensive corpus of data.
+More specifically, our investigation regarding nuclear energy centers on examining the prevailing attitudes of the general public toward the choice between supporting nuclear energy sources or relying on fossil fuels.
+As for gender discrimination, our objective is to delve into the emotional experiences of individuals and populations, particularly those elicited by incidents of gender-based discrimination, such as feelings of anger.
+The availability of such copious amounts of data facilitates the extraction of a substantial portion of the authentic network, thereby enabling us to gain a macroscopic perspective that closely approximates reality.
+To conduct this analysis, we collect the real data with users, social connections, and textual posts in social media, as detailed in Table \ref{tab::overall}.
+This dataset provides us with the necessary resources to delve deep into the dynamics of these contentious subjects and gain valuable insights into their impact on social networks.

 User demographics play a pivotal role in shaping user behavior, necessitating the development of a more extensive user persona to enable the realistic and plausible simulation of their actions.
 However, due to the limited availability of user information obtained directly from social media, it becomes imperative to extract the missing user demographics from textual data, such as user posts and personal descriptions.
 Specifically, we capture user demographic features from textual information using LLM, with a particular emphasis on predicting Age, Gender, and Occupation.
 By integrating demographic attributes inferred from social network data, we are able to present an enhanced and more authentic representation of users' actions and interactions.